Appay/TornadoSmash_Clone/README.md

 # TornadoSmash_Clone
-this is a game that we destroy objects with tornado made with Unity version 2019.4.19f1
+this is a game that we destroy objects with tornado, made with Unity version 2019.4.19f1